simplymichael/express-graphql-server/README.md

       GraphQL playground (say, during development), add **"https://studio.apollographql.com"** to the list of allowed origins.
     - `https` [boolean]: If true, serve requests over HTTPS (Default: `false`).
-      If set to true, the port is automatically `443` irrespective of the value of the `port` key.
     - `sslPrivateKey` [string]: A string representing the private key to use for HTTPS.
 (Default: empty string) This is required (cannot be empty) if `https` is set to `true`.
     - `sslPublicCert` [string]: A string representing the public certificate (fullchain) to use for HTTPS.